thumbnail image

 Quotes and Mentions:

 TikTok is Raising National Security, Privacy Concerns.
-Should Educators Steer Clear? in Education Week, March 2023
+Should Educators Steer Clear? in EducationWeek, March 2023

 New York City Blocks ChatGPT at Schools.
-Should other Districts Follow? in Education Week, January 2023
+Should other Districts Follow? in EducationWeek, January 2023

 Gas is the latest app to catch fire with kids.
-What you need to know about it in Education Week, December 2022
+What you need to know about it in EducationWeek, December 2022

-Why Teachers Pay Teachers in ASCD Blog, October 2022
+Why Teachers Pay Teachers? in ASCD Blog, October 2022

-Resources for Teachers
+• Resources for Teachers

 Guiding questions for critiquing resources from online educational marketplaces

-Research
+• Research

 Catharyn Shelton, PhD

-Teachers turn to online sources for classroom inspiration and support, ranging from teachers' blogs and social media, to virtual marketplaces.
-Online teacherpreneurs are current and former P -12 teachers who share their ideas and resources in the teacher-to-teacher marketplace of ideas - spaces including TeachersPayTeachers.com, Instagram, and Pinterest, often for financial gain (Shelton & Archambault, 2018).
+Teachers commonly turn to online sources for classroom support, ranging from teachers' blogs and social media, to curriculum marketplaces.
+With her colleague Dr. Leanna Archambault, Dr. Shelton coined the term online teacherpreneurs, to describe current and former P -12 teachers who share resources in the teacher-to-teacher online marketplace of ideas, a space that encompasses TeachersPayTeachers.com, Instagram, Pinterest, and other online curricula providers, often for financial gain (Shelton & Archambault, 2018).
 This practice may empower teachers as leaders in their profession, rather than corporate curriculum distributors.
-It also presents challenges around the quality of teacher-created content, who gets to have a voice in the creation of curricula, and the platformization of teachers' work.
-In response, Catharyn and colleagues have called for supporting teachers' development of critical digital literacies centered on justice-oriented approaches, while also advocating that for-profit platforms operating in the education sphere be held accountable.
+On the other hand, Dr. Shelton's research finds it also presents challenges around the quality of teacher-created content, who gets to have a voice in the creation of curricula, the intensification of teaching, and the platformization of teachers' work.

-Teaching
+• Teaching

 Catharyn Shelton, PhD

-University Teaching
+University Teaching & Course Design

 Northern Arizona University